-At Outdoor For Schools, we recommend that a safety surface is installed under all outdoor play equipment with a free height with a fall greater than 0.6mts.
+We recommend that a safety surface is installed under all outdoor play equipment with a free height with a fall greater than 0.6 mts.
 If the existing surface is tarmac or concrete, then we recommend that safety surfaces should be installed underneath all your school playground equipment regardless of the free height of fall.

 Our playground safety surfacing options include: